Combinatorics and topology of straightening maps I: compactness and bijectivity: Compactness

 With the previous lemma we may now establish our compactness result.

 \begin{proof}[Proof of Theorem~\ref{thm-compact}] Assume that $f \in \cC(\lanot)$.
 In order to show that $\cC(\lanot) = \cR(\lanot)$ we must prove that $f$ is $\lanot$-renormalizable (i.e., $f \in \cR(\lanot)$).
 More precisely, we must extract a polynomial-like map $g$ over $\redschema(\lanot)$ (see Definition~\ref{defn-renormalization}).
-To extract a polynomial-like map from $f$ we will apply the thickening procedure (Lemma~\ref{lem-sufficient renor}) to an appropriate Yoccoz puzzle.
+To extract a polynomial-like map from $f$ we will apply Lemma~\ref{lem-sufficient renor} to an appropriate Yoccoz puzzle.